 Do not do this too hard or aggressively.
 Only enough to where it is comfortable.
 Do 20 light beats.
 Deepen your breath as you do it.

-This is an ideal way to calm your coughs.
-There is a good chance that the coughs will not go away instantly, but what it will do is strengthen your lungs and immune system to better fight off what is causing the coughs.
-To further support your system fortify with vitamin C, ginger, raw honey, bone broth and plenty of water.
+This gesture is an ideal way to calm your coughs.
+There is a good chance that the coughs will not go away instantly.
+However, doing this routine will strengthen your lungs and immune system to better fight off what is causing the coughs.
+To further support your immune system, fortify with vitamin C, ginger, raw honey, bone broth, and plenty of water.

 When to see your Doctor

 Of course, if you suspect that you have a severe condition like bronchitis, pneumonia, the flu, or COVID-19, contact your doctor right away.
 If you have a temperature of 103 F (39.4 C) or higher, get medical care right away.